ylvao/mrchem/docs/mrchem_manual.rst

 DFT
 ---

-This section specifies the exchange-correlation functional used in DFT.
-For HF this section should be omitted (functionals must be specified, otherwise defaults are shown)
+This section specifies the exchange-correlation functional used in DFT (functional names must be specified, otherwise defaults are shown)

 .. code-block:: bash